 If you are in an active Debt Agreement and your circumstances have changed as a result of the Coronavirus, you can contact your debt agreement administrator to discuss your options, which may include submitting a possible variation proposal.

-For example, you may request that:
+For example, depending on your particular circumstances, you may request that:

-- The debt agreement to be extended for a specific period
+- The debt agreement to be extended for a specific period (to allow a temporary suspension or reduction in payments)

 For more information see What is a debt agreement?